rmuit/PracticalAfas/README.md

 I'm fairly sure this must be possible (because otherwise it would be impossible to send e.g. an order containing more than one line item over REST) but lack an environment where I can test endlessly.
-Please send in date definitions (or even better, changed code) to make this work.
+Please send in date definitions (or even better, changed code - or provide me with a test environment) to make this work.

 ## Authors